OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 ![Jira Deployments](jira-deployment.png)

-For more information on how to configure the integration with Jira, see our [documentation](/docs/api-and-integration/metadata/jira.md).
+A subset of the Jira integration features are also available for those with an On-Premise instance, see our [documentation](https://g.octopushq.com/JiraIssueTracker) for more details.

 ## Wrap up

 And that's it!
 Well for now anyway.
-As the CI/CD world continues to mature and evolve we're expecting to see more and more examples of this richer integration and feedback throughout the pipeline.
-Watch this space.
+As the CI/CD world continues to mature and evolve we're expecting to see more and more examples of this richer integration and feedback throughout the pipeline, so watch this space.

-As always, please leave us feedback below and happy deployments!